mlabs-haskell/CardStarter-bulk-airdrop-script/README.md

 - `protocol-params-file ARG`: This will default to `./config/protocol.json`
 - `asset-class`: The asset class of the token to be distributed
 - `beneficiaries-file`: The file containig the above beneficiaries format.
 This will default to `./config/beneficiaries`
+- `use-pub-key-hashes`: Sets the beneficiary file to accept PubKeyHashes over addresses
 - `own-pub-key-hash`: PubKeyHash of the address holding the tokens to be distributed
 - `signing-key-file`: Signing key file of the above PubKeyHash.
 This will default to `./config/server.skey`
 - `beneficiaryPerTx`: This controls how many transaction outputs we batch together.
 In case the tranaction exceeds the size limit, try to change this value